Botanic Gardens MRT station: Details

 Botanic Gardens station is an interchange station on the CCL and the DTL.
 On the CCL, the station is between the and stations, while the station is between the and stations on the DTL.
 The station code is CC19/DT9.
 The station is located near the Singapore Botanic Gardens along Bukit Timah Road; its two entrances serve Adam Road Food Centre, Cluny Court, the French Embassy, the National University of Singapore (NUS) Faculty of Law, Crown Centre, Serene Centre and Singapore Bible College.
 Botanic Gardens is one of two stations on the MRT network to have a distinct Malay name.

 The station is wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
 Wider fare gates allow easier access for wheelchair users into the station.
 Botanic Gardens CCL station is one of eleven stations along the CCL designated as Civil Defence shelters, which are to be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 The CCL station has a water feature at one end of the platform, with cascading water illuminated by red, green and blue lights.
 The water is collected in a trough which prevents water from getting into the station.
 This feature was a later inclusion of the station design intended as a landmark for welcoming commuters to the gardens.
+The skylight at the station incorporates a floral design.
 The interior of the DTL station incorporates touches of nature with green palettes that reflect the design concept of flora and fauna.